susoko/browser-sync-website/docs/options.md

 page-label: "options"
 ---

 These are all the options that you can configure when using BrowserSync.
-It should be a single object & works exactly the same with API or Gulp usage.
-Grunt is *slightly* different however, check the [Grunt Docs]({{ site.urls.grunt }}) for more info.
+Create a single object and pass it as the [first argument](/docs/api/#api-browserSync) (for GulpJS and normal API usage).
+If you're using Grunt, you can still use all of these options, but you need to provide them as detailed in the [BrowserSync Grunt Documentation]({{site.links.grunt}})

 {% highlight javascript %}
 {% include snippets/options/require.js %}